YenochQin/GraspDataTransfer/README.md

 ---

 An example *example.ipynb* is given.
-The only thing need to do is change the data file location, file name and calculation_parameters.
+The only thing need to do is change the data file location, file name and `calculation_parameters'.

+---